bfi-digital/bfi-design-system/README.md

 ### How to publish a new version to NPM

-1. Ensure all tests pass with `npm test`
+1. Ensure all tests pass with `npm test`.
-2. If the snapshot tests are out of date due to changes in the components then ensure all is working and update them with `npx jest --updateSnapshot`
+2. If the snapshot tests are out of date due to changes in the components then ensure all is working and update them with `npx jest --updateSnapshot`.
-2. Increment the next version number in the `package.json` file.
+3. Increment the next version number in the `package.json` file.
-3. `npm publish`.
+4. `npm publish`.
 This will:
     - Run the tests
     - Bundle and transpile the code
     - Create and publish a tarball to NPM
-4. If you are wanting to utilise the updated design system, for example in the BFI [`web frontend`](https://github.com/bfi-digital/bfi-web-frontend) you will then need to update the version number of the design system in the `package.json` file within that repo.
+5. If you are wanting to utilise the updated design system, for example in the BFI [`web frontend`](https://github.com/bfi-digital/bfi-web-frontend) you will then need to update the version number of the design system in the `package.json` file within that repo.

 ## 🧪 Testing